-4 DISCUSSION AND RECOMMENDATIONS
+6 DISCUSSION AND RECOMMENDATIONS

-Although there are currently no species of knotweed found within the application site, precautions should be undertaken during all stages of site preparation, construction and landscaping.
-This is especially important given the fact that knotweed has been found in other areas close to the site and the potential for the transfer of vector material from one construction site to another remains a genuine risk.
+Although there is currently no knotweed found within the application site, precautions should be undertaken during all stages of site preparation, construction and landscaping.
+This is important as the potential for the transfer of knotweed vector material from one site to another is easily done and it is always a genuine risk.
 Therefore, the following recommendations should be adhered to at all stages of site preparation and construction:

-- Machinery should not be brought onto the site from areas contaminated with knotweed or any other known invasive without thorough cleaning and power washing. - All topsoil brought into the site must be free from invasive species vector material. - During the landscaping of the site, only native Irish species should used.
-Consideration should be given to pollinators and areas providing suitable plants for pollinating species should be provided.
+- Machinery should not be brought onto the site from areas contaminated with knotweed or any other known invasive without thorough cleaning and power washing. - All topsoil brought into the site must be free from invasive species vector material. - During the landscaping of the site, only native Irish species should be used.
+Consideration should be given to pollinators and areas providing suitable plants for pollinating species should be provided. - It is recommended that the site is re-surveyed during the height of the growth season to ensure that there are no emerging stands of knotweed growing on the site.
+At an early stage, these emerging crops would be easy to remove and treat.